Every Body’s Better treats all those involved in sports – at whatever level.

 If treatment can be started soon after the injury, the body has little time to develop a pattern of holding itself in an un-balanced posture to protect the injured area.

-There may also be injuries that benefit from 2 or 3 sessions of Emmett Technique with only a day or two between sessions.
+There may also be injuries that benefit from 2 or 3 sessions of Emmett Technique with only a short time between sessions.

 Chronic injuries are those that occur over an extended period of time and are sometimes called overuse injuries.
 These can include back strain, tennis or golfer’s elbow as well as knee, ankle and foot pain.